Varazdat

 Varazdat (Վարազդատ; flourished 4th century) was the king of Arsacid Armenia from 374/375 until 378.
 He was installed on the throne by the Roman emperor Valens after the assassination of his kinsman King Pap.

 Name

-The name Varazdat derives from Middle Persian warāz-dat, meaning "given by the wild boar," the boar being one of the symbols of the Zoroastrian god of victory Verethragna.
+The name Varazdat derives from Middle Persian warāz-dat, idc"given by the wild boar," the boar being one of the symbols of the Zoroastrian god of victory Verethragna.

 Family and early life

 Varazdat's parentage is unclear.
 The classical Armenian historians Faustus of Byzantium and Movses Khorenatsi somewhat contemptuously refer to him as "a certain" member of the Arsacid house; Faustus also implies that Varazdat was not a true Arsacid but rather a bastard.
 Based on this information, Robert Bedrosian and Stepan Malkhasyants speculate that Varazdat was the illegitimate child of Pap.
 Faustus quotes Varazdat as declaring King Pap his paternal uncle, although a brother of Pap is never directly mentioned in the histories of Faustus and Khorenatsi.
 A later anonymous Armenian work, the Vita of St. Nerses, reports that Pap had a younger brother named Trdat, who therefore may have been the father of Varazdat.
 Faustus says nothing about the life of Varazdat before becoming king, but Khorenatsi gives a fanciful account of Varazdat winning in the Olympic games while in the Roman Empire.
 According to Khorenatsi, Varazdat was a talented archer, fencer, wrestler, pugilist and fighter of wild animals.
 Khorenatsi also describes Varazdat's martial exploits against the Lombards and Syrian brigands.
 Khorenatsi and Faustus both describe Varazdat as a brave and strong youth, but Faustus disparages him as "light-minded, with a child's capricious cunning."

 There is no information about Varazdat having any children in the primary sources, but Cyril Toumanoff believed him to be the father of the later Arsacid kings Khosrov IV and Vramshapuh.